arielt/neut-common/README.md

 https://developer.mozilla.org/en-US/docs/Web/API/Resource_Timing_API

-On load fires when sub-resources are loaded, but obviously doesn't include upcoming AJAX and similar calls.
+On load event fires when sub-resources are loaded.
+It obviously doesn't include upcoming AJAX and similar calls.

-We don't measure sub-resources.
+We don't measure fetch of sub-resources.

 ## TODOs